Lauren researches 20th and 21st century literature and film, adaptation, documentary, feminist film theory, and global modernisms.

-My academic writing has appeared in Film Quarterly, Adaptation, and Comparative Literature Studies.
-Other articles have been accepted and are forthcoming in Screen and Yale French Studies.
-With Julie Elsky and Clémentine Fauré-Bellaïche, I am co-editing a special anniversary issue of Yale French Studies devoted to existentialism.
+Her academic writing has appeared in Screen, Film Quarterly, Adaptation, and Comparative Literature Studies.
+Another article has been accepted and is forthcoming in Yale French Studies.
+With Julie Elsky and Clémentine Fauré-Bellaïche, she is co-editing a special anniversary issue of Yale French Studies devoted to existentialism.

-I received my Ph.D. in English and Comparative Literature from the University of North Carolina at Chapel Hill, where I was a member of the Royster Society of Fellows.
+She received her PhD in English and Comparative Literature from the University of North Carolina at Chapel Hill, where she was a member of the Royster Society of Fellows.

-A selection of my academic writing can be found here.
+A selection of her academic writing can be found here.